blacklightpy/vaultofknowledge/What is a codec.md

 ## Codec Packs

-- K-Lite Mega Codec Pack
+- K-Lite Mega Codec Pack (We mainly need the LAV Filters from it)
 - Combined Community Codec Pack (CCCP)
 - libavcodec from FFmpeg
 - XviD
 - DivX (Proprietary)

 ## Projects
-- FFmpeg
+- FFmpeg - A multimedia toolbox
 - Libav (merged with FFmpeg)
 - GStreamer - It's a multimedia framework larger than FFmpeg, used for complex pipelines
 	- It internally uses libavcodec from its "gst-libav" (name changed during the libav fork)
-- Apple Quicktime (Proprietary)
 - AviSynth - It is a filter based tool for transferring video frames from one application to another without using temporary files, also known as a frameserver.
 It is used in video post-production workflows for [[non-linear editing]] of videos.

-## Decoders
-- ffdshow by FFMPEG
+- Apple Quicktime (Proprietary)

+### DirectShow Filters
+Both below are basically 3rd party DirectShow wrappers based on FFmpeg

+- ffdshow, a codec library based on FFmpeg providing DirectShow filters and Video For Windows codecs
-- LAV Filter / LAVFSplitter (based on libavcodec and libavformat of FFMPEG) - DirectShow filters for media players
+- LAV Filters / LAVFSplitter (based on libavcodec and libavformat of FFmpeg)
-	- Contains Splitter and Decoder
+	- Contains Splitters and Decoders
 	- Splitters
 		- LAVFSplitter
 		- Haali Media Splitter